iyuele89/FDS-PROJECT/README.md

     5. *First Dx, then Gx<sup>T</sup>*\
-    **Here the one dimensional gaussian filter is smoothing in the horizontal direction (in general filter the high frequency pixels) followed by a first order differentiation in y direction (Gx^T = Gy), which attributes highest gaussian values to pixels positioned right to the edges and low values to those in the left.**
+    **Here the one dimensional gaussian filter is smoothing in the horizontal direction (in general filter the high frequency pixels) followed by a first order differentiation in y direction (Gx<sup>T</sup> = Gy), which attributes highest gaussian values to pixels positioned right to the edges and low values to those in the left.**

     6. *First Gx<sup>T</sup> , then Dx*\
     **This combination has the same effect as question number five, because of the linear property of derivative and convolution operation.**